evermake/iu_sp/homework-01/README.md

 That is, you can do none, or do only one, or do only another, or both for +10.
 Or use C++ and get -5 to your sum.

-Input: names of files to sort via the command line arguments.
+**Input**: names of files to sort via the command line arguments.
 If you do the bonus tasks, then you also get the target latency in microseconds (if you do that bonus) and the coroutine count (if you do that bonus) before the file names.

-Output: total work time, work time and number of context switches for each individual coroutine.
+**Output**: total work time, work time and number of context switches for each individual coroutine.
 Keep in mind that the coroutine work time doesn't include its wait time, i.e. while it was sleeping during the `coro_yield()`.
 So you should stop coroutine